ricmac/Cybercultural/src/posts/bowieworld-1999.md

 In a January 1999 [interview with The Guardian](https://www.theguardian.com/technology/1999/jan/15/internet1), Bowie tried to explain his approach to the internet as an artist.

-> “Interaction on the Web is a little like a mirror, like communicating with a manifestation of yourself,” he said.
-“Because it is so chaotic, so decentralised, I find that using the Web becomes like communicating with a hardware version of me.
+> “Interaction on the Web is a little like a mirror, like communicating with a manifestation of yourself.
+Because it is so chaotic, so decentralised, I find that using the Web becomes like communicating with a hardware version of me.
 It’s not exactly a doppelgänger, but an alternative version of myself.”

 ![Back cover of Bowie's Hours album](/assets/images/david-bowie-hours-backcover.jpg) *Multiple Bowies on the back cover of his 1999 album, Hours; [via Tanja Stark](https://tanjastark.com/david-bowie-hours-trasera/).*